PTschaikner/RadialIntensityProfile/README.md

 # Goal

-RadialIntensityProfile is a FIJI and ImageJ macro to analyse the radial distribution of a fluorescent signal of interest in respect to a cells nucleus.
+RadialIntensityProfile is a FIJI and ImageJ macro to analyse the radial distribution of a fluorescent signal of interest in relation to a cell's nucleus.
 This can be helpful to quantify the perinuclear localisation of a protein of Interest

 # Citation